Ipstenu/dreamspeed/readme.txt

 * May 2016 by Ipstenu
 * Change hostname to objects-us-west-1.dream.io
 * Create upgrade feature to force all URLs to be updated
+* Added explanatory descriptions to settings page
+* Hide certain settings if requirements are not met (you can't upload existing media if you don't pick a bucket, for example)
+* Build out framework for future regions

 = 0.6.0 =
 * March 2016 by Ipstenu